-Why collaboration is key to achieving a strong design
+Why collaboration is key to achieving a strong website design

-When it comes to design, collaborating with various groups of people, collating opinions and utilising people’s experiences will only support in designing a strong website.
+When it comes to design, collaborating with various groups of people, collating opinions and utilising people’s experiences will only support in designing a strong website, that both users and search engines like.

 A good way of extracting information from a client and getting their opinion in the initial phases is to ask them what they like and don’t like about their current website.
 From this, you will gauge a clear understanding of what you need to retain and what they want to improve.
 Also, ask them if there are any sites, either within or outside of their industry, that they like and why they like them – this will help you to understand what the client is looking for and what they want to achieve with the new design.

-When it comes to presenting back the creative to the client, clearly explain the reasoning behind your design choices, relate everything back to the projects goals and take on board the client’s feedback.
-Always collaborate to reach the end goal.
+When it comes to presenting back the creative to the client, clearly explain the reasoning behind your design choices, relate everything to the project goals and take on board the client’s feedback.
+Always collaborate with a client to reach the end goal.

 Working together, you can decide on the best approach for the end user and also discuss the options for how the website will be developed.